cpinotossi/cptdazagw/pathrewrite/README.md

 }
 ~~~

-Key Setting: pick_host_name_from_backend_address = true ensures the Application Gateway uses the storage account's FQDN as the Host header when forwarding requests.
+Key Setting: pick_host_name_from_backend_address = true ensures the Application Gateway uses the storage account's FQDN as the HTTP Host header when forwarding requests.

 ### Request Routing Configuration